qdercon/ScreamTask.jl/README.md

 ## Next steps

 - **Full benchmarking of different optimizers**: ```:PRIMA``` is definitely quickest, but ```:BBO``` and ```:NOMAD``` may be more robust in some cases.
 - **Comparison to BADS**: In the original paper, Berwian *et al.* (2025) used the [BADS](https://github.com/acerbilab/bads) optimizer, which is not currently implemented in Julia (though does have a Python interface).
 This optimizer is fairly slow and computationally expensive (comparable to ```:NOMAD```), but shows robust parameter recovery in the original work.
-As such, it would be useful to compare the performance
+As such, it would be useful to compare its performance to these other optimizers.

 ## References